FogozIV/CustomThreadFusion360/README.md

 After verifying, you may proceed to print in more appropriate materials like ASA, PETG, or UV-resistant resin.

 ---
+## 🤝 Contributing

+Pull requests are **welcome and encouraged**!

+The goal of this library is to make Fusion 360 support as many **Intex, Bestway, and other pool fitting threads** as possible.

+If you have:
+- ✅ **New thread measurements**
+- ✅ **Better verified dimensions**
+- ✅ **Corrections to existing XML**

+…please submit a PR.

+📏 **Tip:** If you don’t have calipers or gauges, share photos and rough measurements — we can help turn them into usable definitions.

+Let’s grow this into the **largest open-source Fusion 360 pool thread library** together!

+---

 ## ⚖️ Legal Disclaimer